Hasan Ali Mirza: Biography

 Hasan Ali Mirza himself was captured in 1835 and cruelly blinded.
-After his capture, he was initially imprisoned in a fortress in Ardabil before being transferred to the prison in Tabriz in 1837.
-Upon Naser al-Din Shah's rise to the throne in 1848, Hasan Ali Mirza was released and allowed to settle in Tehran.
+After his capture, he was initially imprisoned in a fortress in Ardabil before being transferred to a prison in Tabriz in 1837.
+Upon Naser al-Din Shah Qajar's rise to the throne in 1848, Hasan Ali Mirza was released and allowed to settle in Tehran.
 However, the extensive years of imprisonment and his blindness had severely affected his health.
 Additionally, Hasan Ali Mirza was a poet, composing verses in Persian under the pen name Shekaste ("broken") and he continued writing poetry until his death in 1854.
 He was buried in Karbala (then in the Ottoman Empire's Baghdad vilayet, now in Iraq), near the shrine of Imam Husayn.